 Hamilton to be witness at Sutil trial this month 20 January, 2012 Adrian Sutil with Lewis Hamilton Jan.20 (GMM) Lewis Hamilton has been summoned as a witness in the forthcoming trial of his friend, and Formula 1 rival, Adrian Sutil in Munich later this month.
 Eric Lux with scar on neck after the incident It was expected the McLaren driver would have to appear, given the fact that – on the night of his Chinese grand prix win last April – he was present when Sutil allegedly hit Lotus team executive Eric Lux, with a champagne glass, in a Shanghai nightclub.
 The Hamburger Morgenpost newspaper said the former Force India’s grievous bodily harm trial will take place over two days beginning 30 January.
 It means that Hamilton will have to head almost directly from the trial to attend the launch of the 2012 McLaren on 1 February.
 “Lewis Hamilton will be called as a witness on the first day,” a Munich court spokeswoman confirmed.
 “The appearance is mandatory,” she added.
 Sutil’s manager Manfred Zimmermann said he is not worried.
 “We have a video where it can be seen clearly that this was not Adrian attacking or intentionally hurting someone,” he said.
 “We expect an acquittal, or at worst a conviction for negligent injury.
 But that would not jeopardise his career,” insisted Zimmermann.
 It is reported that former Virgin driver Jerome d’Ambrosio and a F1 journalist might also appear as witnesses.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.